frymimori/php-pathfinder/README.md

 }
 ```

-The function `avolittyPathfinderA()` traverses in 8 directions diagonally and non-diagonally.
+The function `pathfinderA()` traverses in 8 directions diagonally and non-diagonally.

-The function `avolittyPathfinderB()` traverses in 4 directions non-diagonally.
+The function `pathfinderB()` traverses in 4 directions non-diagonally.

 The return value variable `$c` is an `array` with 2 values.